bevyengine/bevy-website/content/news/2023-03-06-bevy-0.10/index.md

 Won't this lead to utter chaos and tedious spaghetti-flavored work to resolve every last ordering ambiguity?
 Many users _liked_ stages, they were helpful for understanding the structure of an [`App`]!

-Well, I'm glad you asked, rhetorical skeptic.
+Well, we're glad you asked, rhetorical skeptic.
 To reduce this chaos (and ease migration), **Bevy 0.10** comes with a brand new collection of system sets provided by [`DefaultPlugins`]: [`CoreSet`](https://docs.rs/bevy/0.10.0/bevy/app/enum.CoreSet.html), [`StartupSet`](https://docs.rs/bevy/0.10.0/bevy/app/enum.StartupSet.html), and [`RenderSet`](https://docs.rs/bevy/0.10.0/bevy/render/enum.RenderSet.html).
 The similarity of their names to the old [`CoreStage`](https://docs.rs/bevy/0.9.1/bevy/app/enum.CoreStage.html), [`StartupStage`](https://docs.rs/bevy/0.9.1/bevy/app/enum.StartupStage.html), and [`RenderStage`](https://docs.rs/bevy/0.9.1/bevy/render/enum.RenderStage.html) is not a coincidence.
 Much like stages, there are command flush points between each set, and existing systems have been migrated directly.

 Some parts of the stage-centric architecture were appealing: a clear high-level structure, coordination on flush points (to reduce excessive bottlenecks), and good default behavior.
 To keep those bits (while excising the frustrating ones), we've introduced the concept of **Base Sets** ([added by @cart](https://github.com/bevyengine/bevy/pull/7466)). **Base Sets** are just normal [`SystemSets`], except: